 Understanding the 9-box grid model

-The process is often overlooked because of more pressing priorities, but it plays a vital role in the long-term success of a company.
+The process is often overlooked because of more pressing priorities, but it nevertheless plays a vital role in the long-term success of a company.

-Indeed, well-executed succession planning enables a business to make powerful decisions that provide a means of identifying and grooming high potential employees for certain roles.
+Well-executed succession planning enables a business to make powerful decisions that provide a means of identifying and grooming high potential employees for certain roles.

 Evaluating performance and potential with the 9-box grid model